hn/seagate-blackarmor-nas/README.md

 nand write 0x800000 0xA0000 0x10000
 ```

-Copy the files `u-boot.kwb`, `u-boot-env.bin`, `uImage-dtb` and `uInitrd` from directory `blackarmor-nas220-debian` to a FAT formatted USB stick.
+Copy the files `u-boot-nas220.kwb`, `u-boot-env.bin`, `uImage-dtb` and `uInitrd` from directory `blackarmor-nas220-debian` to a FAT formatted USB stick.
 Carefully examine the flash commands shown at the end of the script output.

 ### Flashing Das U-Boot bootloader